area73/WC-JSS/README.md

 Install npm package in your project
 `npm i wc-jss`

-Once installed on your project you can star using styles inside your Web Components like above :
+Once installed on your project you can star using styles inside your Web Components like bellow :
 ````javascript
 // app.js (web component)